aws-samples/glue-enrich-cost-and-usage/Readme.md

                         The destination prefix (path) where enriched CUR data will be placed.
 Put this in a prefix that is OUTSIDE of the original CUR data prefix.
   --incremental_mode_months INCREMENTAL_MODE_MONTHS
                         When set, last x months of CUR data is processed.
 When not set or set to 0, all data is processed.
 For incremental updates, recommend setting this to 2.
-  --create_table CREATE_TABLE
-                        When set, a table will be created in Glue automatically and made available through Athena.
+  --create_table        When set, a table will be created in Glue automatically and made available through Athena.
-  --overwrite_existing_table OVERWRITE_EXISTING_TABLE
+  --overwrite_existing_table
                         When set, the existing table will be overwritten.
 This should be set when performing updates.
-  --partition_by_account PARTITION_BY_ACCOUNT
+  --partition_by_account
                         When set, an additional partition for line_item_usage_account_id will be created.
 Example: /year=2020/month=1/line_item_usage_account_id=123456789012
   --database_name DATABASE_NAME
                         The name of the Glue database to create the table in.
 Must be set when --create_table is set